 If contracts designed to make our lives easier?
 Why are they so difficult to enforce?
 Surely there is a better way…

 Well, it turns out there just might be.
-They’re called smart contracts and they’re disrupting not only the financial world, but practically every industry under the sun.
+These are smart contracts, and they’re disrupting not only the financial world, but practically every industry under the sun.

-In their simplest form, smart contracts are snippets of code that are used to automatically execute an agreed-upon set of terms.
+In their simplest form, smart contracts are snippets of code that automatically execute an agreed-upon set of terms.

-Just like a regular contract, a smart contract is used to ensure everybody involved in an agreement knows exactly what is expected of them, and is used for ensuring all parties fulfill their obligations.
+Just like a regular contract, a smart contract ensures everybody is in an agreement and knows exactly what everyone is expecting of them.
+It ensures all parties fulfill their obligations.

-As we touched on earlier, smart contracts are basically self-enforcing contracts—they don’t need any intermediaries to get involved to ensure an agreement is carried out.
+As touched on earlier, smart contracts are basically self-enforcing contracts.
+They don’t need to involve any intermediaries to fulfill an agreement.

 But how do they actually go about doing this?
 Well, it’s down to the way they’re built.
-Smart contracts contain code that is automatically executed by the blockchain network itself—whatever is written in the code will be carried out once triggered.
+Smart contracts contain code that the blockchain network automatically executes—whatever is written in the code will happen after triggering.

-This trigger might be a user telling the smart contract what to do through a decentralized application (Dapp) or simply when a specific event is detected; such as a price change, a new president gets elected, or even if it starts raining in a particular place—or anything else the contract is programmed to react to.
+This trigger might be a user telling the smart contract what to do through a decentralized application (dApp) or simply when a specific event is detected.
+Such as a price change, the election of a new president, or even if it starts raining in a particular place—or anything else within the design of the contract and what it should react to.

 For example, you might use a smart contract to automatically send $50 worth of cryptocurrency to a family member when it’s their birthday.
-The payment function would be triggered when their birthday is detected (e.g. via a trusted data provider like an oracle), with no manual input needed from you or anyone else.
+The payment function would trigger when it detects their birthday (e.g. via a trusted data provider like an oracle), with no manual input needed from you or anyone else.

 Being built on top of incredibly secure decentralized networks like Ethereum, smart contracts have several unique properties that make them particularly promising.

 For one, they’re tamper-proof.
-This means once a smart contract has been created, it’s pretty much impossible to alter it without leaving an obvious trail.
+This means after the creation of a smart contract, it’s pretty much impossible to alter it without leaving an obvious trail.

 They’re also not open to interpretation.
-No technical jargon to wade through, no secret clauses, and addendums to content with.
+No technical jargon to wade through, no secret clauses, and addendums to contend with.
 In the case of smart contracts, code is law.
-Whatever is written out in the contract will be carried out— no ifs, ands, or buts!
+Whatever is written out in the contract will happen— no ifs, and, or buts!

-Since then, developers have used smart contracts for a huge number of useful, creative, and even wacky purposes, producing some incredible examples of how this simple technology can be used to disrupt today’s industries.
+Since then, developers have used smart contracts for a huge number of useful, creative, and even wacky purposes.
+Producing some incredible examples of how this simple technology can disrupt today’s industries.

 If only we knew about this five years ago!